WorkSafeBC Home Home

 • Nausea

-If heat stress is not recognized and treated early, it can lead to heat disorders, which have serious effects on the body.
-These include:
+If heat stress is not recognized and treated early, it can lead to heat disorders, such as heat exhaustion or heat stroke.
+Signs and symptoms include:

 • Agitation and confusion